A demon witch from another world comes to conquer.

 The hour of midnight was near and I could sense the ominous opening between worlds, aka wormhole, appearing in the center of the intersection.
 I keyed in the code to transform my bat into a wand and grinned as writhing snakes of power snapped into being.

-The grin didn’t last as a hurricane wind swooshed everything out from the intersection.
+The grin didn’t last.
+A hurricane wind swooshed everything out from the intersection.
 A witch with a death skull, waves of shadow hair, and flaming eyes held a wand of twisted lavender as she opened her arms skyward.
 I shielded my eyes from purple smoke and bolts of lightening.

 I heard her shout, “Trimetrogon”!